 This work is licensed under a Creative Commons Attribution-Noncommercial 3.0 License

 Antibiotic resistance is a problem of significant and growing international concern, in part due to the rapid evolution of new resistances.
 One potentially important factor in the emergence of resistance is concentrated antibiotic use in environments such as hospitals.
 Such high use creates a strong selective pressure for pathogens to evolve resistance.
 We analyze some strategies hospitals can use to slow the evolution of resistance, and estimate the length of the delay between evolution and outbreak of resistance.

-Okasaki, Colin, "Slowing the Evolution and Outbreak of Antibiotic Resistance" (2017).
+Okasaki, Connie, "Slowing the Evolution and Outbreak of Antibiotic Resistance" (2017).
 HMC Senior Theses.
 107.